Can I Do N1 Without Matric?

 Pretoria Office: Registration Office

-Our Pretoria office is our registration office and handles all requests by visitors looking to register with us.
+Our Pretoria office is our registration office and handles all requests from visitors looking to register with us.

 Cape Town: Support Office